kreier/asa/README.md

-# ASA
+# ASA Robotics, IoT and Programming
-ASA After School Activity at AISVN with Robotics, IoT and Programming.
+This is an ASA After School Activity at the AISVN from fall 2019.
+It includes Robotics, IoT and Programming.

 ## Hardware